aharwood2/JBlockCreator/README.md

 # Compiling and Running #
 Release builds are available from the master branch at tagged commits.
 These releases are shipped with *.jar which may be executed directly to run the application.
 Images are not embedded so the *.jar file must be in the same directory as the `images` directory.
-If you wish to build form the latest source code, since v1.4 we now provide Maven configuration files to allow users to build using Maven.
+If you wish to build form the latest source code, since v1.4 we now provide Ant configuration files and a build script to allow users to build from source.
 Instructions are available on the Wiki.

 # Known Issues #
 The current release has no known bugs, however testing has identified a number of limitations which are recorded on the issue tracker where appropriate.

 # Release Notes #

 **Version 1.4**
 Addition of the Gill experimental patterns fr public consumption.
-New Maven build files added and wiki material to assist with building from source.
+New Ant build files added and wiki material to assist with building from source.

 **Version 1.3**
 Issue #59: Additional armhole width rule added to fix an issue with armhole being too wide.